magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Now visit the usual
 [Shopping Form](http://localhost:3000/shopping.html) and play with it.

-> NOTE 4: remember that even if we already defined and tested the
+> NOTE 4: Remember that even if we already defined and tested the
 > validators for both the client and the server sides of the Shopping
 > Calculator, we still have to attach them to the form itself.
 So, if
 > you do not follow the happy path you'll get an error anyway.